Ditch Davey: Career

-Not long after leaving the WAAPA in 1998 and the state of Western Australia, he got his first acting job on a Wrigley's Eclipse chewing gum ad.
-Following this, he was seen on Australian dramas such as All Saints, Above the Law, Water Rats, and the telemovie Do or Die.
-In 2001, he auditioned for the role of Evan Jones on Blue Heelers.
-After winning the role, he quit his job as a part-time barman in Sydney and relocated to Melbourne.
-He also cut his long blonde hair and dyed it brown.
-His first episode was "Dragged".
+Not long after leaving the WAAPA in 1998 and the state of Western Australia, Davey got his first acting job on a Wrigley's Eclipse chewing gum ad.
+Following this, he was seen on Australian dramas such as All Saints, Above the Law, and Water Rats.
+Following a small role in the Seven Network telemovie Do or Die, Davey attracted the attention of the Blue Heelers producers.
+He was soon cast as probationary constable Evan Jones and he made his first appearance in July 2001.
+In 2006, Blue Heelers was cancelled after twelve years.

-In 2006, Blue Heelers was axed after a 12-year-run.
 Davey hosted Channel Seven's Police Files: Unlocked before leaving to work on Sea Patrol.
-In the 2008 series, Davey played SAS officer Jim Roth on a semi-regular basis.
-He also portrayed Romeo in the 2012 Australian Science-Fiction Film "Crawlspace".
+From 2008 until 2011, Davey played SAS officer Jim Roth on a semi-regular basis.
+He had a guest role in a 2010 episode of Wilfred.
+The following year, Davey played Detective Sergeant Mick Ritchie in Underbelly Files: Tell Them Lucifer was Here.
+He also portrayed Romeo in the 2012 Australian science-fiction film Crawlspace.
 He also had a supporting role in the final season of "Spartacus: War of the Damned".
 In 2014, Davey starred in the ABC-TV series Black Box, as Dr. Ian Bickman, chief neurosurgeon, opposite Kelly Reilly.
 In 2017, he joined the cast of the comedy-drama series 800 Words.